Thai Tea Cream Biscuits

 You may call this a scone, but I prefer cream biscuit.
 It’s on the softer (less dense) side of the biscuit-to-scone continuum, especially if you take care to use the gentlest mixing possible.
 The lovely Thai mango scone I had as part of an impressively creative full-service tea at Craftsman & Wolves, a contemporary pâtisserie in San Francisco’s Mission District, inspired this attempt at replication.
 In addition to mango, I added Arbor Teas’ Organic Thai Iced Tea, unsteeped.
 Since it’s a mix of black tea, vanilla bean, cardamom and anise seeds, when used dry, the spices in the Thai tea toast in the oven during baking, elevating their flavor quite favorably.
 I especially like the subtle, fragrant black licorice taste from the anise that comes forth.
 Green curry adds an usual twist that plays nicely against both the toasted spices and the slight sweetness of the biscuit.

-1 tablespoon (5 grams) Arbor Teas organic loose Thai Tea blend
+- 1 tablespoon (5 grams) Arbor Teas Organic Thai Iced Tea blend

 Preheat oven to 425 degrees.
 Line a large baking sheet with parchment paper.